truunk/expo/docs/versions/unversioned/sdk/haptic.md

 ---
-title: Haptic
+title: Haptics
 ---

-Provides haptic feedback for iOS 10+ devices using the Taptic Engine.
+Provides haptic feedback for
+- iOS 10+ devices using the Taptic Engine

-> If this is used in Android the device will use `ReactNative.Vibrate` instead, it's best to just avoid this.
+- Android devices using Vibrator system service.

-**The Taptic engine will do nothing given the following circumstances:**
+**Note for iOS: The Taptic engine will do nothing given the following circumstances:**
 * Low Power Mode is enabled
   * [Feature Request](https://expo.canny.io/feature-requests/p/expose-low-power-mode-ios-battery-saver-android)
 * User disabled the Taptic Engine in settings